We’re a year round, hands-on, regional Italian cookery school and Southern Italian wine programme, based in Lecce, Italy!

-In our cookery course, whether it’s starting in the local market each morning, woven baskets in hand, ordering fish still dripping with the Med from Mimmino our fish monger and produce from our trusted greengrocer or making pasta by hand back in our dream kitchen, at The Awaiting Table you are an active participant, not just a spectator.
-You will get your hands dirty.
-You will meet the locals.
+At one of our cookery courses, whether it’s starting with woven basket in hand at our local market each morning, or ordering fish still dripping with the Med from Mimmino our fish monger, you’re interacting with locals in the city centre.
+From making pasta by hand back in our dream kitchens, with us you will get your hands dirty.
+You will cook.
 You will make friends.
-You’ll will eat and drink and laugh, but you won’t ever see Italy or Italian food and wine exactly the same way again.
+You’ll will eat and drink and laugh, but you won’t ever see Italy or Italian food and wine the same way again.

-In 2007 we added our castle courses, which are more festive and often focused, such as the ‘Making of the Annual Tomato Sauce’, San Martino and our ‘School’s Birthday’ (We will celebrate 10 years in September 2013), allowing you to cook on a larger scale (you haven’t really cooked until you’ve stirred a cauldron large enough to require a boat oar).
+In 2007 we added our castle courses, which are more festive and often focused, such as the ‘Making of the Annual Tomato Sauce’, San Martino and our ‘School’s Birthday’ (we turn 12 in September 2015!), allowing you to cook on a larger scale – you haven’t really cooked until you’ve stirred a cauldron large enough to require a boat oar!

 But it’s not just that we are obsessed with the food of the Salento, but with Southern Italian wine as well (Your teacher for your time with us is a nationally-certified sommelier here in Italy).
 Our wine programme, Terronia: the New Wine School of Southern Italy, using the autochthonous Southern Italian varietals as models to go deeper into wine– how to taste it, how it’s made, how to match it- than you ever thought possible in one week.
 And it’s a lot of fun.